Jane Desmond

-Jane C. Desmond is currently a Professor of Anthropology and Gender and Women's Studies at the University of Illinois at Urbana-Champaign, Desmond is also a published author as well as the co-founder and director of the International Forum for U.S. Studies.
+Jane C. Desmond is a published author and the co-founder and director of the International Forum for U.S. Studies.
+She is a professor of Anthropology and Gender and Women's Studies at the University of Illinois at Urbana-Champaign.

 Education

-Desmond holds a doctorate in American Studies with a background in performance arts, the fine arts and transnational study.

-She earned her Bachelor of Arts in Music and Dance from Brown University in 1973.
+Desmond earned her Bachelor of Arts in Music and Dance from Brown University in 1973.
 In 1975, she received a Master of Fine Arts with a concentration in dance from Sarah Lawrence College.
 It was ten years later that Desmond completed a graduate study in media theory, production, and criticism at the University of North Carolina at Chapel Hill.
-She then began her education in American Studies at Yale University, first with her M.Phil in 1991 and then earning her Ph.D. in 1993.
+She then began her graduate education in American Studies at Yale University earning her M.Phil in 1991.
+Desmond earned a doctorate in American Studies with a background in performance arts, the fine arts and transnational study in 1993.

 Career

-From 1975 to present day, Desmond's career in academia has spanned across many institutions and faculties.
+Beginning in 1975, Desmond's career in academia has spanned across many institutions and faculties.
 At Cornell University she was a lecturer in dance (1975-1978) as well as an assistant professor and co-director of the dance performance program (1978-1980).
 Soon after she began at Duke University as an artist-in-resident in dance (1982-1993) and later as the director of the Duke in New York arts program (1990-1992).
 In her time at Duke she was appointed full-time faculty.
-In 1993 she started work at the University of Iowa, first as an associate professor of American Studies and Women's Studies (1993-1999), then as a tenured associate professor of American Studies (1996-2000), next an associate professor of International Studies (2003-2006), and lastly an associate dean of international programs (2004-2006).
+In 1993 she started work at the University of Iowa, as an associate professor of American Studies and Women's Studies (1993-1999), then as a tenured associate professor of American Studies (1996-2000), next an associate professor of International Studies (2003-2006), and lastly an associate Dean of International Programs (2004-2006).
 Her international teaching experience includes her time as an Otto Salgo Chair in American Studies at Eötvös Loránd University in Budapest, Hungary (2000), and a guest teacher in the American Studies Department at La Sapienza University in Rome, Italy (2016, 2018).

-Presently, Desmond juggles many roles as the co-founder and director of The International Forum for U.S. Studies, the founding resident director of the Summer Institute in Animal Studies at the Center for Advanced Study, and a professor of Anthropology and Gender and Women's Studies at the University of Illinois (UIUC).
+Desmond is the co-founder and director with Virginia Dominguez of The International Forum for U.S. Studies, the founding resident director of the Summer Institute in Animal Studies at the Center for Advanced Study, and a professor of Anthropology and Gender and Women's Studies at the University of Illinois (UIUC).
 At UIUC, affiliated faculty include the Department of Dance, the College of Fine Arts, and the College of Veterinary Medicine.